Megatron: Animated series

-Megatron's first grand plan was to invade Earth with an army of undead Terrorcons but he himself was gravely wounded, leaving Starscream in charge of the Decepticon army until he was reawakened by Bumblebee who he managed to possess for a brief time where he retook command.
-Megatron then, however, found himself teaming up with Team Prime, at that time, to counter the threat of Unicron.
-After Unicron's defeat Megatron found himself both in a mission to retrieve the Iacon relic weapons as well as keep his troops in line from various in fighting among the ranks which resulted in a few casualties and several betrayals.
-Eventually fighting for the restoration of Cybertron and cyberforming of Earth, which was foiled by Optimus, but Megatron had his revenge and used the Nemesis to destroy the Autobot base before setting up the new fortress of Darkmount.
+Megatron's first grand plan was to invade Earth with an army of undead Terrorcons but he himself was gravely wounded, leaving Starscream in charge of the Decepticon army until he was reawakened by Bumblebee who he managed to possess for a brief time by traveling into Bumblebee's mind using a cortical psychic patch.
+Later in the series Megatron, found himself teaming up with Team Prime, at that time, to counter the threat of Unicron.
+After Unicron's defeat, Megatron found himself both on a mission to retrieve the Iacon relic weapons as well as keep his troops in line from various infighting among the ranks which resulted in a few casualties and several betrayals.
+Megatron's plan was to restore Cybertron and cyberform Earth in order to rule both.
+Megatron was even able to build his fortress, Darkmount using the Iacon relic known as the Omega Keys/Lock.
+However, Optimus foiled his final plan, by destroying the Omega Lock base with the Star Saber, effectively killing two birds with one stone.
+Megatron, seeking revenge, used his army and his warship, the Nemesis, to destroy the autobot base and anyone who was in it.
 Shortly after the destruction of the base Megatron sent massive search parties to find the surviving Autobots and was even given a Predacon to look for them.
 However, Darkmount was soon destroyed by an all-out attack by the Autobots.
 Megatron's next plan was to create an entire army of Predacons to serve him.
 However, when his lone beast evolved and transformed, Megatron became fearful of what he was capable of and scrapped it.
 In the destruction Megatron found the means to restore Cybertron once more with Synthetic Energon, as Megatron's plan to rebuild the Omega Lock progressed, the Autobots invaded the Nemesis.
 As Optimus and Megatron fought, the tyrant was finally killed by Bumblebee.